in28minutes/Java-EE-Design-Patterns/README.md

 - Code needed to access them might need understand the fact that the service is distributed, there-by, will be more complex.
 Example, EJB Remote Methods from time before.
 - Plain Java classes that hide EJB API complexity by encapsulating code required to discover, delegate to and recover from invocations on the session and message façade EJB layers.
 - Use on large projects where the web team is separate from the EJB team .

+# Service Activator
+- Some long-running use cases take long time.
+Instead of blocking the users, we can run these asynchronously
+- JMS Can be used

 #Data Transfer Object / Value Object
 - Typically created by a Session Facade